vlsouza/c3pcid/README.md

 ## Customization

 To customize the information collection and filtering criteria, you can modify the source code in `main.go` according to your specific needs.

-## License

-This project is distributed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it according to the terms of the license.

 ## Contributions